-Each year, residents enjoy family-friendly events, concerts, festivals, fundraisers, races and environmental education and cultural programs throughout Castle Rock's parks.
-2018 will be an exciting year for festivities with the Town's reimagined Festival Park and the 300-acre Philip S. Miller regional park.
+Each year, residents enjoy family-friendly events, concerts, festivals, fundraisers, races, and environmental education and cultural programs throughout Castle Rock’s parks.
+Free concerts and other community events can be enjoyed at two of our most recently constructed parks; the reimagined Festival Park and the 300-acre Philip S. Miller regional park.

-The Park Planning Division provides direction, leadership, and supervision involved in long-range planning, design and implementation of new parks, trails, open-space recreational facilities, and major upgrades to existing parks and trails.
+The Park Planning Division provides direction, leadership, and supervision involved in long-range planning, design and implementation of new parks, trails, open-space and recreational facilities.
+The division also manages major upgrades to existing parks and trails.

 The POST Partners volunteer program is housed under the Parks Planning Division and has coordinated 46,358 volunteer hours since its inception.
 The Program coordinates trash cleanup, trail maintenance groups, special projects, Eagle and Scout projects, the memorial donation program, Festival of Trees, pet waste station sponsors, etc.

 The Park Planning and Development team includes certified parks and recreation executives, OSHA and LEED certified and administrative professionals.